Donald Trump Behind Joe Biden, Elizabeth Warren, & Bernie Sanders In Another Fox News Poll

 In Wisconsin, potential voters said they preferred Biden to Trump the most out of any of the other candidates.
 Forty-eight percent of voters said they preferred Biden over Trump, 45 percent of voters said they preferred self-described Democratic-Socialist candidate Bernie Sanders over Trump, and 45 percent of voters preferred Warren in a matchup against the 45th president.

-The margin of error in the poll was 3.5 percent, which puts all three — Warren, Biden, and Sanders — ahead of Trump, even accounting for the margin.
+The margin of error in the poll was 3.5 percent, which puts all three — Warren, Biden, and Sanders — ahead of the current president, even accounting for the margin.

 The Ohio poll, conducted by Emerson, found that Trump fared worst against the former vice president and the Vermont senator, with 53 percent of respondents saying they would back either Biden or Sanders over Trump — a six-point lead.
 Warren beat Trump by 4 percent in the poll.

-Trump won Ohio in 2016.
-As WOSU reported, although it chose the winning candidate, it challenged its status as a Bellwether state — a state that has election results that closely mirror the national results — as Trump won the popular vote the state by 455,000 votes despite losing the national popular vote to Hillary Clinton by about 3 million.
+The president won Ohio in 2016.
+As WOSU reported, although it chose the winning candidate, it challenged its status as a Bellwether state — a state that has election results that closely mirror the national results — as Trump won the state’s popular vote by 455,000 votes, despite losing the national popular vote to Hillary Clinton by about 3 million.

 In the poll of Wisconsin voters, 44 percent of people who responded said they approved of Trump’s performance, while 54 percent said they disapproved.
 In 2016, Wisconsin’s ten electoral college votes went to Trump when he won the popular vote over Clinton in the state by less than 30,000 votes, per Politico.